arkhadem/MVE/simulator/README.md

 Compile the simulator using these commands:

-    $ cd ramulator
+    $ cd simulator
     $ bash make_all.sh

-The bash script generate various executables for different ISAs (RVV or MVE) and the following in-cache computing schemes:
+The bash script generate various executables for the following in-cache computing schemes:

   - Bit-Serial (bs)
   - Bit-Hybrid (bh)